honne/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

   button (an *X* in the upper-right corner), the *escape* key on your keyboard, or clicking outside the dialog box.

-- **To edit a connection** made from one node to another node, you can remove the connection by grabbing the end with the arrow symbol and dragging it off the target node.
+- To **edit a connection** made from one node to another node, you can remove the connection by clicking the end with the arrow symbol (click on the white dot) and dragging it off of the target node.

 - All **pipelines must have unique names**, and a pipeline **cannot be saved over an existing pipeline** of the same name.
 Instead, increment the name (from *Demo* to *Demo-1*) with